Cedric Jürgensen | Associate Postgraduate

 Cedric Jürgensen studied Liberal Arts and Sciences (Major Governance), Political Sociology, and European Studies at the University of Freiburg, the London School of Economics and Political Science and Leipzig university.
 During his studies he was a visiting student at Université de Montréal and École normale supérieure (Paris-Ulm).

 Since March 2021 he is a PhD candidate in sociology at Leipzig Unviersity and since April 2021 he is associated with the Centre Marc Bloch and a member of the focus area "Mobilities, Migration, Reconfiguration of spaces".
-Furthermore, since October 2021 he receives a scholarship from Studienstiftung des deutschen Volkes.
+From 2021 to 2025, he was also a scholarship holder of the German National Academic Foundation.
+In March 2023, he completed a research stay at the Université de Montréal as part of the cooperation agreement between the CMB and the UdeM.
+In April 2022, together with other doctoral students, he organised the FORUM Marc Bloch entitled ‘Crossing Borders: Research on the Transnational Mobility of People, Ideas and Objects in Europe’.

 Institution of thesis